Cocoa (API): History

 Much of the work that went into developing OpenStep was applied to developing Mac OS X, Cocoa being the most visible part.
 However, differences exist.
 For example, NeXTSTEP and OpenStep used Display PostScript for on-screen display of text and graphics, while Cocoa depends on Apple's Quartz (which uses the Portable Document Format (PDF) imaging model, but not its underlying technology).
-Cocoa also has a level of Internet support, including the NSURL and WebKit HTML classes, and others, while OpenStep had only rudimentary support for managed network connections via NSFileHandle classes and Berkeley sockets.
+Cocoa also has a level of World Wide Web support, including the NSURL and WebKit HTML classes, and others, while OpenStep had only rudimentary support for managed network connections via NSFileHandle classes and Berkeley sockets.

-The resulting software framework received the name Cocoa for the sake of expediency, because the name had already been trademarked by Apple.
-For many years before this present use of the name, Apple's Cocoa trademark had originated as the name of a multimedia project design application for children.
-The application was originally developed at the Apple Advanced Technology Group under the name KidSim, and was then renamed and trademarked as "Cocoa".
-The name, coined by Peter Jensen who was hired to develop Cocoa for Apple, was intended to evoke "Java for kids", as it ran embedded in web pages.
-The trademark, and thus the name "Cocoa", was re-used to avoid the delay which would have occurred while registering a new trademark for this software framework.
-The original "Cocoa" program was discontinued at Apple in one of the rationalizations that followed Steve Jobs's return to Apple.
-It was then licensed to a third party and marketed as Stagecast Creator until 2014.
+The API toolbox was originally called “Yellow Box” and was renamed to Cocoa - a name that had been already trademarked by Apple.
+Apple's Cocoa trademark had originated as the name of a multimedia project design application for children.
+The name was intended to evoke "Java for kids", as it ran embedded in web pages.
+The original "Cocoa" program was discontinued following the return of Steve Jobs to Apple.
+At the time, Java was a big focus area for the company, so “Cocoa” was used as the new name for “Yellow Box” because, in addition to the native Objective-C usage, it could also be accessed from Java via a bridging layer.
+Even though Apple discontinued support for the Cocoa Java bridge, the name continued and was even used for the Cocoa Touch API.